 TPAC has reviewed this resolution and recommends approval of Resolution No. 92-1706.
-JPACT reviewed this resolution and recommends adoption with the addition of Exhibit A-1 relating to inclusion of congestion pricing in the "Planned Projects/TSM" alternative.

 FACTUAL BACKGROUND AND ANALYSIS

 An evaluation of strategies to help solve the circumferential (as opposed to radial) travel needs of the western side of the Portland urban area has been completed.
 The information gleaned from this process has led to the definition of five alternatives for further study.
 The analysis of these five alternatives is expected to lead to a preferred alternative, which may be one of these alternatives or an amalgam of two or more of them.